Refugee Resettlement

 Who provides services to refugees?

 CRSP works with many community partners, but primarily with three designated refugee resettlement agencies (often referred to as VOLAGS): African Community Center, Ecumenical Refugee and Immigration Services and Lutheran Family Services Refugee and Asylee Programs.
-(Click on each item for a contractor and principal partner resources map and extended stakeholders and partnership list.)
+Here is the contractor and principal partner resources map shown above.
+Here is the extended stakeholders and partnership list.

 What services do refugees receive?